mathspp/mathspp/pages/02.blog/01.pydonts/set-and-frozenset/item.en.md

  > “Common uses for sets are fast membership testing, removing duplicates from a sequence, and computing mathematical operations such as intersection, union, difference, and symmetric difference.”

-In short, sets are useful when the problems at hands would benefit from the properties that are inherent to mathematical sets (element uniqueness and lack of order) and other benefits we inherit from those properties.
+In short, sets are useful when the problems at hand would benefit from the properties that are inherent to mathematical sets (element uniqueness and lack of order) and other benefits we inherit from those properties.